jck-18/gitlab-enagament/README.md

 3. **Retrieval**: When a query is received, it is embedded and compared to the document embeddings using cosine similarity.
 The most relevant documents are retrieved.

 4. **Response Generation**: A response is generated based on the retrieved documents.
-In a production environment, this would be done using an LLM.
+This can be done using a template or using the Google Gemini API.

 5. **Prompt Formatting**: The retrieved documents and query are formatted into a prompt for an LLM.

+## LLM Integration

+The project integrates with the Google Gemini API for response generation.
+To use this feature:

+1. Set up a Google API key at https://ai.google.dev/
+2. Run `python src/gitlab_rag_assistant.py --setup-llm` to configure the API key
+3. Use the `--use-llm` flag when running the assistant
+4. Optionally, specify a Gemini model with `--llm-model` (default is "gemini-2.0-flash")

+### Available Gemini Models

+- `gemini-2.0-flash`: Balanced model for most use cases (default)
+- `gemini-2.0-pro`: More powerful model for complex reasoning
+- `gemini-1.5-flash`: Older version with good performance
+- `gemini-1.5-pro`: Older version with more capabilities

 ## Sample Prompt Construction